-The diet of the rich was very different of course from the diet of the poor.
-For the rich we have documentary evidence including some recipes and letters (Geddes 1994).
+The diet of the rich was very different from the diet of the poor.
+For the rich, there is documentary evidence including some recipes and letters (Geddes 1994).
 For the less wealthy, oats and then potatoes remained the mainstay (Brown 1996).

-Evidence of drink is plentiful, thanks to the kirk session records, documentary accounts and oral traditions.
-While more attention has been focussed on commercial distilling and brewing (see 10.5), small production, both legal and illegal, for household use also took place (Bratt forthcoming).
-Identification and recording of small remote stills, probably illegal for the most part, has advanced in recent years (see 10.5).
-For example, the Strathconon, Easter Ross survey by NoSAS revealed a large number of still sites, in an area which was known to be off limits to excise men (Marshall 2011b).
-Further discoveries have been made on Highland National Trust for Scotland estates, particularly at Torridon (Wordsworth and Harden 2002; MacDonald 2011).
+Evidence of drink is plentiful thanks to the kirk session records, documentary accounts and oral traditions.
+While more attention has been focussed on commercial distilling and brewing (see 10.5.7), small production for household use, both legal and illegal, also took place (Bratt forthcoming).
+Identification and recording of small remote stills, probably illegal for the most part, has advanced in recent years.
+For example, the Strathconon, Easter Ross survey by NoSAS revealed a large number of still sites in an area which was known to be off limits to excise men (Marshall 2011b).
+Further discoveries have been made on National Trust for Scotland estates in the Highlands, particularly at Torridon (Wordsworth and Harden 2002; MacDonald 2011).

 Health and Demographics

-Only in the Post-Medieval period is it possible to gain an insight into population density and health, and even then realistically only from the 19th century onwards (Donnachie 1986; Flinn et al 1977; Anderson 2018).
+Only in the post-medieval period is it possible to gain an insight into population density and health, and even then realistically only from the 19th century onwards (Flinn et al 1977; Donnachie 1986; Anderson 2018).
 Highland examples include studies on Skye in the 1880s (Garrett and Davies 2003).
-The Old and New Statistical accounts, estate documentation and parish birth and death records all allow a rough picture to be assembled before the advent of mid-19th century census, Valuation Rolls and government recording of births, marriages and deaths.
-Before the clearances, even the rural Highlands had large populations, with many large families, and population growth continued in the 19th centuries.
+The Old and New Statistical accounts, estate documentation and parish birth and death records all allow a rough picture to be assembled before the advent of the mid-19th century census, Valuation Rolls and government recording of births, marriages and deaths.
+Before the clearances, even the rural Highlands had large populations, with many large families, and population growth continued in the 19th century.
 This was a real factor in economic hardship, with more mouths to feed from limited resources.
-The increased population over the period created insupportable factors in a situation already unravelling (Dodgshon 2004; Richards 2007, 32ff).
+The increased population over the period created insupportable factors in a situation that was already unravelling (Dodgshon 2004; Richards 2007, 32ff).

 Documentary sources provide details of diseases and ailments, with limited archaeological input (ScARF Modern section 4.3; Oram 2007).
-The marginal subsistence, and starvation during famine, resulted in a weakened population susceptible to disease (Bangor-Jones 2000, 66).
-The Highlands and Islands had a strong Gaelic tradition in the 17th and 18th century in medicine (Burnett 1997, 13–15).
+The marginal subsistence, and starvation during famine, resulted in a weakened population susceptible to disease (Bangor-Jones 2000a, 66).
+The Highlands and Islands had a strong Gaelic tradition in medicine during the 17th and 18th century (Burnett 1997, 13–15).
 Healing wells were frequented into modern times and a variety of charms circulated for curing or prevention (see 10.6).
-Cholera epidemics show problems in public sanitary arrangements (Oram et al 2009, 76; MacAskill nd).
+Cholera epidemics show that there were problems in public sanitary arrangements (Oram et al 2009, 76; MacAskill nd).

-As most human remains are still in active cemeteries, there has been little analysis of remains for the evidence they provide of health.
-At Hilton of Cadboll, Easter Ross, a male 25–35 years old buried after 1527 showed general good health though with dental issues and a healed fracture of a right forearm.
-Infant burials in Phase 4 (late Medieval / early Post-Medieval but not radiocarbon dated) in contrast had poor health, suggesting malnutrition (Roberts 2008, 363-365).
-The poorly preserved human remains from the Carmelite Friary at Kingussie, Badenoch were mainly disarticulated, provided only limited data (McSweeney 2020).
-Analysis of disarticulated bones from Kirkmichael on the Black Isle provided evidence of poor diet, disease, infections and a prevalence of arthritic symptoms, but the bones were undated, and could be Medieval as well as Post-Medieval (McKeggie, Lynne 2017).
+As most human remains are still in active cemeteries, there has been little analysis of human remains for the evidence they could provide about health.
+At Hilton of Cadboll, Easter Ross, a 25–35 year old male buried after 1527 showed general good health though with dental issues and a healed fracture on the right forearm.
+Infant burials from Phase 4 (late medieval to early post-medieval but not radiocarbon dated) at Hilton of Cadboll, in contrast had poor health markers that suggested malnutrition (Roberts 2008, 363–5).
+The poorly preserved human remains from the Carmelite Friary at Kingussie, Badenoch, were mainly disarticulated and provided only limited data (McSweeney 2020).
+Analysis of disarticulated bones from Kirkmichael on the Black Isle provided evidence of poor diet, disease, infections and a prevalence of arthritic symptoms, but the bones were undated, and could be medieval as well as post-medieval (Lynne McKeggie, 2017).